Latte is Synonymous with Safety

 <script> alert('Rock\'n\'Roll'); </script>

-However, if we want to insert it into an HTML attribute, we still need to escaping quotes to HTML entities:
+However, if we wanted to insert it into an HTML attribute, we still need to escape the quotes into HTML entities:

 <div onclick='alert('Rock\'n\'Roll')'></div>

-converting special characters to sequences starting with %
+converting characters with special meanings into sequences starting with %

 .
 Example: